harris222/Magellan.info/README.md

 JSON Processor (upload.js and download.js) |
 Web Scraping and Backend Work (/routes) |

-> Honestly I wish Vanilla JavaScript had a more organized structure like C++.
-I would definitely familiarize myself with sass, node.js, and React in order to counter problems caused by inorganization in the future.

 ## Future Goals: ##
- -  Graphically showing if a user has fulfilled CEAB Accreditation Requirements.
+ -  Graphically showing if user has fulfilled CEAB Accreditation Requirements.
- -  Gather more information about UofT's Upper Year Courses and display them,
- -  such as feedback from Reddit.
+ -  Gather more information about UofT's Upper Year Courses and display them, such as feedback on coursesfrom Reddit.
  -  Add features to check out other people's Upper Year Course Selections.
- -  Make a Forum to Post Your Own Thoughts on Upper Year Course Selections.
+ -  Make a Forum to share thoughts on Upper Year Course Selections.
  -  Complete delete operations using maps id->JSON instead of manipulating the DOM tree.